1. The Colleges

 Dating from 1602, the Bodleian Library is the principal research library of the University of Oxford and the second largest library in the United Kingdom.

 It is housed in five buildings close to Broad Street and a number of other off-site storage areas and specialist libraries.
-In total, the library holds 11 million books displayed on 117 miles of shelving.
+In total, the library holds 13 million printed items displayed on 117 miles of shelving.

 The oldest building, Duke Humfrey's library, is open to the public.
 It has the distinction of having been used by five kings, 40 Nobel Prize winners, 25 British Prime Ministers and writers such as Oscar Wilde, C S Lewis and J R R Tolkien.

 The next oldest building, the Tower of the Five Orders, has featured in a number of Harry Potter films.
 The third eldest, the Radcliffe Camera (pictured), is perhaps the most spectacular.
-And the Clarendon Building (c.
+The Clarendon Building (c.
 1711) and New Bodleian (c.
 1940) are more recent editions.

 where?
 The ticket office is found at the Great Gate to the Bodleian Library, on Catte Street.
 Tel: +44 (0)1865 277224.